 As a global leader in certifying ICPs, we maintain close relationships with authorities having jurisdiction (AHJs).
 This partnership allows manufacturers to label either mass-produced or custom-built ICPs without needing our examination of each design.
 Often called the Panel Shop Program, it offers unique flexibility for panel manufacturers.
 The program covers certification for U.S. and Canadian markets.
 Also unique to this program is the required training for panel shops that want to be a part of the program.

-Our Industrial Control Panel (ICP) Shop Program allows manufacturers who custom build or mass-produce ICPs to apply the UL Marks for the U.S. and Canada at their factories.
+Our Industrial Control Panel Shop Program allows manufacturers who custom-build or mass-produce ICPs to apply the UL Marks for the U.S. and Canada at their factories.
 Our program makes it convenient to receive a UL certification while allowing maximum flexibility in panel design.
 When regulators, specifiers and end-product certifiers see the familiar UL Mark, they can be confident that the panel has met the certification requirements.
 View pricing or request a quote.

 - Increase your competitive advantage — Offer your customers UL certified general use, industrial machinery, elevator control, service equipment, air conditioning and refrigeration equipment, fountain control, irrigation equipment, crane and flame control, and marine use panels and bid on jobs that specify UL certified ICPs.

 - Cover all requirements — Our Panel Shop Program covers proper component usage, enclosure environmental ratings, wiring and motor protection, safety markings, and conformance to the National Electrical Code (NEC) and Canadian Electrical Code (CEC).

 - Greater efficiency — help to minimize red-tagged panels at the job site, along with the resulting delays and extra cost.

 - Widespread acceptance — Benefit from the widespread acceptance of the UL Mark by regulatory authorities in every jurisdiction in the U.S. and Canada.